intreqd/iris2bq/README.md

 2. Create a GCP project with `Big Query` and `Google Cloud Storage` API's enabled:

+    ```
+    gcloud projects create iris2bq-demo--enable-cloud-apis
+    ```
+ 3. -or- try your hand as a Terraformer

     ```sh
     $ cd demo
     $ terraform init